juvalen/ngjnx/README.md

 `wget http://abc.com`

-and comparing retrieved data with a template.
-Alarms could be raised.
+and comparing retrieved data with a template alarms could be raised.

 ## TODOs
 1. Proxy log file provides a wealth of information.
 Due modern web page complexity, duration of TCP connections should be gathered either by off-line processing or with dedicated hardware.